shaanali8/shaanali8.github.io/README.md

 #### Portfolio of Works: The website features a dedicated section where visitors can explore the author's published books, novels, short stories, and any other written works.
 Each entry includes a brief description, cover images, and links to where readers can purchase or read the material.

 #### About the Author: This section introduces the author, providing an inspiring and personal background story.
-It also includes a high-resolution author photo and details about their writing journey, influences, and aspirations.

 #### Blog and News: An integrated blog allows the author to share their thoughts, writing updates, and news related to upcoming book releases, events, or appearances.
 Readers can subscribe to stay up-to-date with the author's latest content.

 #### Contact and Social Media Integration: Visitors can get in touch with the author through a contact form or by reaching out via various social media platforms.
 Social media integration enables seamless interactions and encourages readers to follow the author's journey.

-#### Events and Book Signings: The website features an events calendar to showcase book signings, public appearances, and speaking engagements.
+#### Events and Book Signings: The website features an events calendar, public appearances, and speaking engagements.
 Readers can find information about upcoming events and purchase signed copies of the author's books.

 #### Newsletter Signup: Readers can subscribe to the author's newsletter to receive exclusive content, early access to new releases, and special offers.